geo4lib/geo4lib.github.io/docs/roles.md

 ### Responsibilities

+- Gather and set community priorities
-- Set meeting agendas
+- Develop schedule of meeting topics and presentations
-- Chair the planning committee for Geo4LibCamp
+- Lead the planning committee for Geo4LibCamp
 - Coordinate community sprints
 - Designate additional roles as needed